-With program approval, students are allowed to transfer no more than 9 credits of graduate coursework (as defined above) taken as a UW- Madison Special student.
-Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 500 or above taken as a UW-Madison University Special student.
+Coursework earned ten or more years prior to admission to a master's is not allowed to satisfy requirements.